ria18405/Chat-ly/README.md

 The 2 keywords used to send messages are:

-1. `**SEND client_number my_msg**` : This sends a personal message to the specific client number.
+1. `SEND client_number my_msg` : This sends a personal message to the specific client number.
 For instance: SEND 4 hey there. client_number is the number assigned to a particular client by the server.
 The 1st client is assigned the client_number=1.

-2.` **ALL my_msg**` : This sends a broadcast message to everyone (i.e every client connected to the server at a given instance).
+2. `ALL my_msg` : This sends a broadcast message to everyone (i.e every client connected to the server at a given instance).
 For instance ALL hello

 Personal messages and Global(i.e broadcasted) messages can also be differentiated from the receiving client side.
 When the message is received, the name of the sender is also shown explicitly to avoid confusion.